 Even if your heart is set on low-investment franchises or nontraditional locations with lower investment fees, you can consider starting multiple units.

 Your money is at risk, too.
-Franchises represent high odds of success, especially when you do your research and choose well.
+Franchises represent high odds of success, especially when you research and choose well.
 However, your money is not guaranteed to grow, and there is some risk involved.

 As for ownership, you can tailor that in many ways.